Cornell-MAE-UG/fa25-portfolio-bm724-bilal/_projects/extracredit.md

 description: Heating Load Analysis
 ---

-# Heating Load Analysis of Duffield Hall (Cornell University)
+# Heating Load Analysis of Duffield Hall

-This report applies thermodynamic principles to a real system: **Duffield Hall**, a campus building at Cornell University.
+This report applies thermodynamic principles to a real system: **Duffield Hall**, an engineering building here at Cornell.
 The objective is to estimate the heating power required to maintain a constant indoor temperature under winter conditions and to evaluate how outdoor temperature affects performance.

 ---

-## System Description
+## Duffield Hall System Description

 <p align="center">
   <img src="https://www.vermontstructuralslate.com/wp-content/uploads/2018/04/DSC_0018-1-1354x900.jpg"